Nursing homes — also known as skilled nursing facilities (SNFs) — provide care to people who cannot be cared for at home or in the community.

 Guidelines for food safety in nursing homes

-Regardless of the population you serve, following safe food handling practices is important.
+Regardless of the population you serve, following safe food handling practices is essential.

-However, because nursing home residents are considered a highly susceptible population, there are additional food safety precautions you must take to reduce the risk of foodborne illnesses.
+However, because nursing home residents are considered a highly susceptible population, there are additional food safety precautions you must take to reduce the risk of foodborne illnesses — both for food you prepare in-house and food provided from outside sources.

 Bare hand contact